Fred Sadoff: Career

-Sadoff got his start as an actor on Broadway in the late 1940s, appearing in South Pacific in the role of 'Professor'.
-A life member of The Actors Studio, Sadoff also appeared in Camino Real and Wish You Were Here, among other Broadway productions.
-In 1956, he became personal assistant to Michael Redgrave, who starred in and directed a production of The Sleeping Prince, and also acted opposite him in the 1958 Audie Murphy film The Quiet American.
+Sadoff began working in show business as a teenager, when he performed with stock theater companies.
+His Broadway debut came in the musical South Pacific (1949).
+He was a founding member and a life member of The Actors Studio, Sadoff also appeared in Camino Real and Wish You Were Here, among other Broadway productions.

-Sadoff moved to London to form a production company with Redgrave under the name F.E.S.
+Sadoff moved to London to form a production company with Sir Michael Redgrave under the name F.E.S.
 Plays, Ltd., which presented works including The Importance of Being Oscar which had a short run on Broadway in 1961.
 While in England, he also worked as a director for the BBC and Rediffusion.
+In 1958 he became the first American to be assistant director for the Shakespeare Memorial Theater in Stratford on Avon.

 Eventually returning to the United States, he found success as an actor in The Poseidon Adventure in 1972 when he was cast as Linarcos, the company representative who ordered Captain Harrison (Leslie Nielsen) full ahead.
 He also acted in other films, including Papillon (1973), Cinderella Liberty (1973) and The Terminal Man (1974).

 On television, he appeared in guest roles on such series as Quincy, M.E., The Streets of San Francisco (in 9 episodes), Barney Miller (in 6 episodes), Barnaby Jones (in 3 episodes), The Rockford Files (in 2 episodes) and Buck Rogers in the 25th Century.
 He also acted in several soap operas, including Ryan's Hope, All My Children and Days of Our Lives.

 Death

-Sadoff died of AIDS on May 6, 1994, in his home in Los Angeles, at age 67.
+Sadoff died of AIDS on May 6, 1994 at his Los Angeles home, aged 68.